aarav-12/content/README.md

 ![github-profile](https://user-images.githubusercontent.com/10350960/166113119-629295f6-c282-42c9-9379-af2de5ad4338.png)

 [MDN Web Docs][] is an open-source, collaborative project that documents web technologies including CSS, HTML, JavaScript, and Web APIs.
-Alongside detailed reference documentation, we provide extensive learning resources for students and beginners getting started with web development.
+Alongside detailed reference documentation, we provide extensive learning resources for students and beginners, getting started with web development.

 ## MDN's mission

 MDN's mission is to provide a blueprint for a better internet and empower a new generation of developers and content creators to build it.

 The strength of MDN Web Docs lies in its vast community of active readers and contributors.
-Since 2005, approximately 45,000 contributors have created the documentation we know and love.
-Together, contributors have created over 45,000 documents that make up an up-to-date, comprehensive, and free resource for web developers worldwide.
+Since 2005, approximately 45,000 contributors have produced the documentation we know and love, totalling over 45,000 documents that make up an up-to-date, comprehensive, and free resource for web developers worldwide.

 In addition to English-language articles, over 35 volunteers lead translation and localization efforts for Chinese, French, Japanese, Korean, Portuguese, Russian, and Spanish.